drana23701/FireWatch/README.md

 To run program: go to terminal and git clone this GitHub, then cd to this folder, and then run Jupyter notebook and open forestfirePredictions.ipynb

-Other example notebooks are in the examples folder